Pekshn/FinancialNewsML/README.md

 Machine Learning iOS app that analyzes the sentiment of Financial News Content.

-- ML Sentiment Analysis example app
+- ML Sentiment Analysis with CoreML

 📌 Notes: